William Jennings Bryan: Florida real estate promoter

 To help Mary cope with her worsening health during the harsh winters of Nebraska, the Bryans bought a farm in Mission, Texas, in 1909.
 Due to Mary's arthritis the Bryans in 1912 began to build a new home in Miami, Florida, known as Villa Serena.
 The Bryans made Villa Serena their permanent home, and Charles Bryan continued to oversee The Commoner from Lincoln.
 The Bryans were active citizens in Miami, leading a fundraising drive for the YMCA and frequently hosting the public at their home.
 Bryan undertook lucrative speaking engagements, often serving as a spokesman for George E. Merrick's new planned community of Coral Gables.
-His promotions probably contributed to the Florida real estate boom of the 1920s, which collapsed within months of Bryan's death in 1925.

 Trustee of American University

-Bryan served as a member of the Board of Trustees at American University in Washington, D.C., from 1914 to his death.
+Bryan served as a member of the board of trustees at American University in Washington, D.C., from 1914 to his death.
 For some of these years, he served concurrently with Warren G. Harding and Theodore Roosevelt.

 Anti-evolution activism

 In the 1920s, Bryan shifted his focus away from politics, becoming one of the most prominent religious figures in the country.
-He held a weekly Bible class in Miami and published several religiously-themed books.
+He held a weekly Bible class in Miami and published several religiously themed books.
 He was one of the first individuals to preach religious faith on the radio, which let him reach audiences across the country.
 Bryan welcomed the proliferation of faiths other than Protestant Christianity, but he was deeply concerned by the rejection of Biblical literalism by many Protestants.
 According to the historian Ronald L. Numbers, Bryan was not nearly as much a fundamentalist as many modern-day creationists of the 21st century.
 Instead, he is more accurately described as a "day-age creationist".
 Bradley J. Longfield posits Bryan was a "theologically conservative Social Gospeler".

 In the final years of his life, Bryan became the unofficial leader of a movement that sought to prevent public schools from teaching Charles Darwin's theory of evolution.
 Bryan had long expressed skepticism and concern regarding Darwin's theory; in his famous 1909 Chautauqua lecture, "The Prince of Peace", Bryan had warned that the theory of evolution could undermine the foundations of morality.
 Bryan opposed Darwin's theory of evolution through natural selection for two reasons.
 He believed what he considered a materialistic account of the descent of man (and all life) through evolution to be directly contrary to the Biblical creation account.
 Also, he considered Darwinism as applied to society (social Darwinism) to be a great evil force in the world by promoting hatred and conflicts and inhibiting upward social and economic mobility of the poor and oppressed.